j4k0xb/Krunker-Serverlist-Filter/README.md

 # Krunker Serverlist Filter

+> **Warning**:
+> Since the update from 2023-01-27 the game won't load when the fetch function is overwritten

 ## Features
 - Filters maps on the server list using a blacklist
 - You can customize the blacklist yourself inside the script.
 Default is: `['infect', 'trade', 'trading', 'fun-parkour']`